kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

   ![Picture 1](../Images/image2-lab7.png)

-1. If you don’t see the new workspace listed, select **Refresh**, then select newly created workspace **SC900-LogAnalytics-workspace-<inject key="DeploymentID" enableCopy="false"/> (1)** and click on **Add (2)**.

-1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display., including that the Microsoft Sentinel free trial is activated.
-Select **OK**  Note the three steps listed on the Get started page.

-1. Keep this page open, as you will use it in the next task.

 ## Task 2: Built-in Microsoft Sentinel roles

 With the Microsoft Sentinel instance created, it is important that users that will have responsibility to support Microsoft Sentinel have the necessary permissions.
 This is done by assigning the designated user the required role permissions.
 In this task, you'll view the available, built-in Microsoft Sentinel roles.